-50 (or 2.3%) of U.S. Propane's employees are unionized under three agreements that expire on March 31, 2021, September 30, 2022 and March 31, 2023.
+43 (or 1.8%) of U.S. Propane's employees are unionized under two agreements that expire on September 30, 2022 and March 31, 2023, respectively and a third that expired on March 31, 2021, but continues year-to-year unless there is written notice of termination served with 60-days' prior notice.
 Collective bargaining agreements are renegotiated in the normal course of business.